Paul Patterson (United Kingdom) is one of the most versatile, successful and internationally respected British composers of his generation.

 Katerina did postgraduate course in the Gnesin Music Academy and now continuing her education for the degree of Candidate of Arts.

 She takes part in international conferences, her articles are published regularly.
-Katerina Savkina is the prizewinner of international competitions and festivals in Ukraine, Russia, Bulgaria, Hungary and Japan.
+Katerina Musliyenko-Savkina is the prizewinner of international competitions and festivals in Ukraine, Russia, Bulgaria, Hungary and Japan.
 She took master-classes with Grace Cloutier, Catherine Michel and others.

 She collaborates with many composers to promote and develop harp repertoire.
 Katerina is a guest soloist in “Bolshoi” Theatre, Svetlanov Simphony, Russian Philharmonic Symphony, “Moscow Virtuosi” etc. She is very active as soloist and ensemble player all over Ukraine and Russia.
 Currently Katerina is the Principal Harpist of Provincial theater (artistic director Sergey Bezrukov) in Moscow and the harp professor at Zukowski Art school.